 ~ “America’s Partner for Equal Justice” is the single largest funder of civil legal aid for low-income Americans in the nation.
 Established in 1974, LSC operates as an independent 501(c) (3) nonprofit corporation that promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans.

 Helping Military Families~ StatesideLegal.org—the first website in the nation to focus exclusively on federal legal rights and legal resources important to veterans – is funded by an LSC Technology Initiatives Grant.
 This free service enables military families and veterans to access a wide array of legal information and assistance.
 The Department of Veterans Affairs, in a directive, encourages the use of the website in connection with service to homeless veterans.

 What does Legal Services of South Central Michigan do?

 Monroe MI 48161

-- Provides free civil legal assistance to low income persons with emphasis on homelessness prevention, domestic violence prevention, assisting in accessing health care, food, and needs-based income programs.
+- Provides free civil legal assistance to low-income persons with an emphasis on homelessness prevention, domestic violence prevention, assisting in accessing health care, food, and needs-based income programs.